P2P-Nathan/OMS-Administration-Packs/README.md

 Please add features and correct bugs as you find a Community need for them

 Notes on the Current Pack:
- - The Pack has been refactored to removed company specific information from the first version.
  - The Pack Functionality is there and the Process works but a few wrinkles could be ironed out
     * UI could have a slightly more clear process / Goal
     * Documentation is Needed